g41nxe/11ty-matthew-freed-pottery-web/src/views/process.md

     clay comes into contact with heat, it cannot be termed pottery.
 Bisque firing strengthens the pot considerably and allows the potter to handle the pot more readily without fear of breakage.
-  - Bisque firings are best done slowly ( the heat gradually rises to approximately 900-100 degrees Celsius ) so that the remaining water turns to steam and escapes slowly so as not to force off sections from the wall of the pottery.
+  - Bisque firings are best done slowly so that the remaining water turns to steam and escapes slowly so as not to force off sections from the wall of the pottery.
     When a piece is bisqued, it is then ready to be glazed.
-  - I mix all my glazes from scratched and have worked hard to developed my own unique palette of colours and textures.
+  - I mix all my glazes from scratch and have worked hard to developed my own unique palette of colours and textures.
 Once the glaze is applied, the piece goes back into the kiln for its final firing.
   label: Section 3
+eleventyNavigation:
+  key: ''
+  order:
+custom_seo_settings: false
+author: ''
+excerpt: ''
+image: ''
+ogtype: ''

 ---